oxquantum-repo/diraq-ares-predicting-error-causation/README.md

 ## Discussion

 In the ideal case we can do many measurements such that we can gain enough statistics in a given sequence to accurately extract the probability of a spin flip (odd --> even).
-However, if the T1 time is short we are unable to obtain enough information to reliably predict the spin flip probability.
+However, if the T1 time is short we are unable to obtain enough information to reliably predict the spin flip probability as these events appear to be rare.

 ## `main.py` Walkthrough